RosterElf Logo

 • Configure each site with its applicable award in your rostering system.
 This ensures correct penalty rates, minimum shift requirements, and allowances are applied based on where the work is performed.
 If a staff member works at sites with different award coverage, they should be paid according to the award that applies to each specific work location.

-RosterElf lets you manage rosters across multiple locations from a single dashboard with site-specific settings.
-Built for Australian small businesses.
+RosterElf lets you manage rosters across multiple locations from a single dashboard with site-specific settings, automatic compliance, and real-time cost tracking.

 Start trial Book a demo